 a) New employment relationship with a Spanish company

 You would be in this situation if you moved to Spain to start a new employment relationship with an employer in Spain.
-This applies to all types of employment relationships, including ordinary, special relationships (company managers, artists, prisoners, longshoremen, etc.) or statutory relationships (mainly public servants), except for special relationships of professional sportsmen, which are expressly excluded from the RETD.
+This applies to all types of employment relationships, including ordinary, special relationships (company managers, artists, prisoners, longshoremen, etc.) or statutory relationships (mainly public servants), except for special relationships of professional sportsmen, which are expressly excluded from the SETR.

 b) Transfer to Spain maintaining the original employment relationship